spaceship-prompt/spaceship-prompt/docs/API.md

 #> /path/to/spaceship-prompt
 ```

+## `SPACESHIP_CUSTOM_SECTION_LOCATION`

+Path where custom section files are auto sourced.
+Defaults to `$HOME/.config/spaceship/sections`.

+Custom section name and function name should follow the same pattern as the built/core sections.
+To be specific, a custom section named `foobar` should be rendered with function `spaceship_foobar` and stored in file `${SPACESHIP_CUSTOM_SECTION_LOCATION}/foobar.zsh`.

+To load a custom section defined in a file, you should tag the section name with `custom` (like `foobar::custom`) in the array `SPACESHIP_PROMPT_ORDER`.
+Tag `custom` is only required for custom section sourced from a file by Spaceship.
+If you've sourced the file manually before spaceship is loaded, there's no need to use the tag `custom`.

+**Note**: custom section is preferred over core/builtin section with the same name.

 ## `spaceship::section <color> [prefix] <content> [suffix]`

 This command displays prompt section prefixed with `prefix`, suffixed with `suffix` and `content` painted in `color`. **Bold** style is applied by default.